ARUP-NGS/StrainConstructMer/README.md

 </kbd>

 ---
-### 16S Classifier Table
+### 16S rRNA Classifier Table

-Clicking the top hit in the classifier table opens a new tab showing the complete list of classifier hits from NCBI's reference set
+Clicking the top hit for a sample in the summary table opens a new tab showing the complete list of classifier hits from NCBI's reference set for the selected sample.

 | Column position | column Name | column information |
 |-----------------|-------------|--------------------|